 Section 1 - Prior to the beginning of each fiscal year, the board shall prepare a budget of estimated income and expenditures for the year, which shall stand as the limit of expenditures for these purposes, unless otherwise ordered by action of the board.
 The budget shall be broken into two separate parts: one in respect of club operations and one in respect of charitable/service operations.
 Deviations from the approved budget must receive electronic approval from a majority of directors

 Section 2 - The treasurer shall deposit all club funds in a bank, named by the board.
-The club funds shall be divided into two separate parts: club operations and service projects.
+The club funds shall be segregated in different accounts: club operations, service projects funds to be disbursed for charity, Rotary International Foundation Funds and Fund Balance (Savings).

 Section 3 - All bills shall be paid by the treasurer or other authorized officer only when approved by two other officers or directors.